-If you’ve been pre-qualified for a home loan, you haven’t necessarily gotten pre-approved.
+If you’ve been pre-qualified for a home loan, you haven’t necessarily been pre-approved.
 It would be disappointing to assume that your mortgage options are set, when in reality, they’ve yet to be determined.
-Understanding the difference in pre-qualification and pre-approval could make all the difference for first-time homebuyers in Texas.
+Understanding the difference in pre-qualification and pre-approval could make all the difference for first-time homebuyers.

 The Difference Between Pre-Approval and Being Pre-Qualified